wesleyyxie/osu-scorepost/README.md

 3. **Using a Username (e.g., lifeline):** \
 Entering just a username will also generate a scorepost of the user's most recent score!
 This method will only work for the user's default game mode.

-### After your scorepost is created
-* If your screenshot was created, you can copy the screenshot (CTRL + S).
-* You do not need to copy the scorepost title!
-You can click the r/osugame button in the navigation bar (CTRL + D) and the title is automatically generated in the title section.
-* Paste the screenshot (CTRL + V).
+### Auto Mode:
+On the top left of the screenshot image, there is an option to toggle "Auto Mode".
+When Auto Mode is on, the app will copy your screenshot to your clipboard, and open Reddit in a new tab with your generated scorepost title already written in!
+All you would have to do is set the flair to "Gameplay," paste (CTRL + V)
-* Change the flair to "Gameplay" and click Post!
+                the screenshot, and click post!

 ![Example post](/app/static/after.gif)

 ## Setup

 ### Prerequisites
-- Python (version 3.12.4 or 3.12.5)
+- Python3 (version 3.12.4 or 3.12.5)
 - pip (Python package installer)

 ### Steps